EndPointCorp/end-point-blog/2025/02/resolving-iptables-update.md

 yum remove iptables-legacy-libs
 ```
 **4. Install the New iptables-nft Services**
-<br>Install the updated iptables utilities and its SystemD service script.
+<br>Install the updated iptables utilities and its systemd service script.
 ```bash
 yum install iptables-utils iptables-nft-services
 ```